-We are a gathering of Soto Zen Buddhists.
-Our teachers are both ordained priests and lay.
+We are a gathering of Zen Buddhists.
+Our teachers are both householders and ordained priests.

 We have inherited disciplines from Japan and China, which we cherish.
 We are seeking ways to keep them alive and purposeful here, today.
 We also seek egalitarian forms of community that are relevant to the 21st century.

 Recognizing the suffering of the world caused by the "three poisons" of greed, hatred and delusion in its various manifestations within society and our own hearts, we seek to transform our lives and our society at large.

 There are practices of body, of speech, and of heart that open us up to the deep truths of who we are and how we are connected, each of us to the other, and to the world itself.
 These practices involve learning the arts of silence, studying the wisdom of the elders, listening, weighing, and, most importantly, finding out for ourselves what it is they point to.
 They also involve being clear about who we are within society, what our privileges and biases are, and acting in responsible and ethical ways.